• <Helps for GetStart>

 Description

 The maketext function formats a text string with inserted values.
 Each argument is sequentially inserted into the text string.
-Arguments can be numeric or alphanumeric expressions, but the type of the argument must match the type of the receiving field in the string expression.
+Arguments can be numeric or string expressions, but the type of the argument must match the type of the receiving field in the string expression.

 In the string expression: